Note: text in square brackets is added for clarity and was not part of the location's name.Opened on the Greenock and Ayrshire Railway.

 The railway officially closed in 1991 (out of use around 1986) and has been lifted.
 The pier continues in use as a container port and, as a deep water pier, also welcomes cruise ships.

-The formerly three bridge over A770 to the south of the station remains in place.
+The formerly three track bridge over Brougham Street (the A770) to the south of the station remains in place.

 Greenock Princes Pier [1st]

 Greenock Cathcart Street [1st]